Our Mission

 Our Unique Methodology

 Students of the National Children’s Chorus are represented by more than three hundred schools throughout its cities and meet weekly for rehearsal and musicianship study.
-The extensive curriculum includes college-level conducting, composition, music theory, sight-singing in the Kodály Method, and individual voice training in the bel canto style.
+The extensive curriculum includes college-level conducting, composition, music theory, sight-singing in the Kodály Method, and voice training in the bel canto style.
 Through a holistic approach to cultivating the unique potential within each child, graduates from the program are regularly accepted at top conservatories, colleges and universities.

 National Children's Chorus - Senior Division